Thermodynamic inference in partially accessible Markov networks: A unifying perspective from transition-based waiting time distributions: Unifying semi-Markov perspective

 \subsection{Path weight and time-reversal operation}

 According to the semi-Markov description, the path weight $\mathcal{P}[\Gamma|I_1,0]$ of the effective trajectory $\Gamma(t)$ conditioned on the first transition is simply given by

-with $t_i = T_i - T_{i-1}$, where we follow the conventional definition \cite{chari1994,Girardin2003,Qian2007,maes2009}. \autoref{Eq:SMPW} coincides with the effective path weight defined for trajectories of the transition based description in Ref. \cite{pedro2022}.
+with $t_i = T_i - T_{i-1}$, where we follow the conventional definition \cite{chari1994,Girardin2003,Qian2007,maes2009}. \autoref{Eq:SMPW} coincides with the effective path weight defined for trajectories of the transition-based description in Ref. \cite{pedro2022}.
 Note that the first and last transition do not need to be treated differently \cite{Qian2007,maes2009,Esposito2008,Ertel2021}, since the trajectory starts and ends with a transition by construction.

 The time-reversal operation for the present semi-Markov process is not given by the conventional time-reversal operation for semi-Markov processes.
 Instead of simply reversing $\Gamma$ in time, as proposed in \cite{chari1994} and \cite{Qian2007}, two peculiarities emerging from the time-reversal of the underlying trajectory $\zeta$ have to be taken into account.
 First, $\Gamma$ contains observed transitions that are odd under time-reversal similar to momenta and therefore need to be reversed \cite{martinez2019,Hartich2020,Crutchfield2022}.
 Thus, it is natural to define the reversed transition $\widetilde{I}$ for a transition $I$ as